We offer Pension Advice & Planning

 Rules and Benefits:

 Like all good things, there are some rules to be aware of.
 There are limits on how much you can pay every year into your pension fund, but these are very generous.
 There are also rules about how and when you can take your pension benefits.
 The basic idea is that a pension is meant to provide an income for you when you retire so you are generally not allowed to dip into it.
+Because people may not be aware of some of the rules relating to their pension, getting personalised pension advice is very important.

 The government recognises how important it is for people to plan for their retirement, so they offer generous tax relief for those working and companies who take out pensions for their employees.
 This makes a pension, without doubt, the most tax efficient way of building up your retirement fund.